DerekBabb/CyberSecurity/Physical_Security/combo_locks.md

 #### Discussion:
 - Why are there not 64,000 actual combinations?
 - Knowing that it can be broken in 8 tries, why even bother with locks?
+- How do other locks like directional locks work?
+	- Are there weaknesses to other locks?

 #### Video:
 - Top Hacker Shows Us How It's Done